damianhakert/damianhakert.github.io/source/_posts/2016-03-04-remote-working-gitlab.md

 I can't go make him a cup of tea and chat with him.
 But it gives an advantage in that we all share these experiences together.

-And of course, when we do get together, we can pick up where we left off.
+Of course, when we do get together, we can pick up where we left off.
+And I'm very much looking forward to that!

 ### Join us!